pagkly/Zed/Investopedia3/Understanding Market Cannibalization.md

 ## How Market Cannibalization Works

-Also referred to as [corporate cannibalism](https://www.investopedia.com/terms/c/corporatecannibalism.asp), market cannibalization occurs when a new product intrudes on the existing market for an older product.
-By appealing to its current customers instead of capturing new customers, the company has [failed to increase its market share](https://www.investopedia.com/terms/d/dog.asp) while almost certainly increasing its costs of production.
+Also referred to as [[corporate cannibalism]](https://www.investopedia.com/terms/c/corporatecannibalism.asp), market cannibalization occurs when a new product intrudes on the existing market for an older product.
+By appealing to its current customers instead of capturing new customers, the company has [[failed to increase its market share]](https://www.investopedia.com/terms/d/dog.asp) while almost certainly increasing its costs of production.

 Marketing cannibalization is often done unintentionally when the marketing or advertising campaign for new products draws customers away from an established product.
-As a result, market cannibalization can hurt a company's [bottom line](https://www.investopedia.com/terms/b/bottomline.asp).
+As a result, market cannibalization can hurt a company's [[bottom line]](https://www.investopedia.com/terms/b/bottomline.asp).

 However, market cannibalization can be a deliberate strategy for growth.
 A supermarket chain, for example, might open a new store near one of its older stores, knowing that they will inevitably cannibalize each other's sales.
 However, the new store will also steal market share from nearby competitors, even driving them out of business eventually.